 photography by: Omri Westmark

-No facets of Surinamese culture reflect the country’s diverse ethnic backgrounds better than its cuisine, incorporating a large plethora of influences from Indian, Javanese, African, Dutch and even Amerindian cuisines, while each cuisine also stands by itself in the national culinary arena.
+No aspect of Surinamese culture better reflects the country’s diverse ethnic backgrounds than its cuisine.
+It incorporates a wide array of influences from Indian, Javanese, African, Dutch, and even Amerindian cuisines, while each of which also stands out on its own in the national culinary landscape.

-What makes the Surinamese cuisine truly exceptional though are traditional dishes from around the world made with local ingredients, such as Nasi goreng, an originally Indonesian dish made with local herbs and vegetables from Suriname.
+What makes the Surinamese cuisine truly exceptional though are the local versions of traditional dishes from around the world, typically prepared with local ingredients.
+A prime example is Nasi goreng, an originally Indonesian dish made with local herbs and vegetables from Suriname.

-Surinamese cuisine also features some original dishes, most notably Moksi-alesi, a parboiled rice with fish or salted meat complemented by tomatoes, black eyed peas and coconut milk, and Pom, a casserole made from layers of sautéed chicken and grated potatoes mixed with lemon juice, tomatoes, nutmeg and other local spices.
+The local cuisine also features some original signature eats, including Moksi-alesi, a parboiled rice with fish or salted meat complemented by tomatoes, black eyed peas and coconut milk.
+Another popular dish is the Pom, a casserole made of layers of sautéed chicken and grated potatoes mixed with lemon juice, tomatoes, nutmeg and other local spices.

-Another intriguing item of the local cuisine is the locally made wine from exotic plants and fruits, including orange wine, ginger wine and even eggplant wine.
-The unusual wine flavors are the result of World War 2 which halted the importation of wines from Europe and forced the local market to adapt and develop an alternative version based on the equatorial climate, which is unsuitable for the cultivation of vineyards.
+Perhaps the single quirkiest part of Suriname’s gastronomy, though, is a wine crafted from exotic plants and fruits, including orange wine, ginger wine and even eggplant wine.
+These unusual flavors can trace their origins to the Second World War, when wine imports were halted, prompting the then Dutch colony to adapt and create an alternative based on the equatorial climate, which is unsuitable for traditional vineyards.

 photography by: Laig

-Since the industrial revolution, many nations across the world experienced exponential economic growth, often resulting in a massive environmental degradation like water pollution and deforestation.
+Since the industrial revolution, many nations across the world have experienced an exponential economic growth, often entailing a massive environmental degradation like water pollution and deforestation.
 Suriname on the other hand, hasn’t yet undergone such hyper-modernization process, leaving most of its virgin rainforest intact.

-Eco-tourism in Suriname is divided into two sub-categories, adventurous expeditions to the country’s remote parts and nature reserves, while the second is laid back vacations in an eco-resort, mostly on a river bank.
+Eco-tourism in Suriname is divided into two sub-categories, adventurous expeditions to the country’s remote parts and nature reserves, and laid back vacations in eco-resorts, located mostly around a large river.

-What differentiate eco-resorts from a standard one is the fact that they are secluded, connected only by unpaved roads or a canoe trip, resulting in a minimum interference to the delicate balance of the rainforest eco-system around and complete isolation from any kind of modern civilization.
-The resorts usually offer a variety of activities, focusing on the nearby natural abundance, like kayaking, rainforest hiking and etc. Accommodation is ranging from a low cost hammock to a private bungalow with a river view for more deep pocketed travelers.
+Most resorts offer a variety of activities, focusing on the nearby natural abundance, like kayaking and deep-forest hiking.
+Accommodation is ranging from a low cost hammock to a private bungalow endowed with a river view for more deep-pocketed travelers.

-View of the Suriname River from the Gunsi Eco-resort
+Suriname River as seen from the Gunsi Eco-resort

 photography by: -JvL-

-It’s recommended to visit the reserve between April to August, when the female turtles flock the beaches to lay eggs, which usually hatch after two months of deep sand incubation.
+The best time to visit the reserve is from April to August, when female turtles swarm the beaches to lay their eggs.
+These eggs usually hatch after a two-month incubation period in the deep sand.

-While moments after hatching the young vulnerable leatherback turtles can fit inside a small mug, a full grown turtle can weigh as much as 700 kg, making it a true beast.
+While during their first days, the vulnerable leatherback hatchlings can easily fit inside a small mug, a full grown turtle can weigh as much as 700 kg, making it a true beast.

-Galibi Reserve is part of a region populated by indigenous Amerindian tribes known as the Kalina people, few of the neighboring villages can be visited, providing a truly unique experience and a chance to purchase some local handicraft items.
+Galibi Reserve is part of a region inhabited by the indigenous Amerindian tribes known as the Kalina people.
+Intrepid visitors can explore some of the neighboring villages, offering an authentic glimpse of Kalina cultural heritage as well as a change to purchase various handicraft items.

-Both Galibi reserve and the Amerindian communities are accessible solely by a 1-2 hours boat trip through the Marowijne River from the town of Albina.
+Both Galibi Reserve and the Amerindian communities can be reached only by a 1-2 hour boat trip along the Marowijne River from the town of Albina.

 Leatherback female turtle nesting near Galibi